RGLab/LabKeyModules/pull_request_template.md

     * Module-specific README lists out any dependencies
     * Sufficient instructions for setup
     * Links to any relevant LabKey documentation
-- [ ] Does it have new or updated tests?
+- [ ] Are any new features tested via UITesting or jest?
 - [ ] Does it have any new dependencies?
 Is it justifiable?
 - [ ] Is there code duplication that could be reduced?
 - [ ] Are there performance improvements that could be made?
-- [ ] Make sure module version is bumped before merging to dev.